chriswynnyk/chriswynnyk.github.io/_posts/2015-01-03-winter-break.md

 ---

 Every year, my office takes two full weeks off for the holidays.
 Which is sweet.
 It's usually about half a day before I'm back to reading [Hacker News](news.ycombinator.com) and exploring random projects on [Github](www.github.com).
 This year, I set aside some time to learn some new tools.
-You should too.

 ![SF sign](/img/sf_sign.jpg)